ptypes-nlesc/stereotype-map/README.md

 [![fair-software badge](https://img.shields.io/badge/fair--software.eu-%E2%97%8F%20%20%E2%97%8F%20%20%E2%97%8F%20%20%E2%97%8F%20%20%E2%97%8B-yellow)](https://fair-software.eu)

 ### Motivation
-We aim to connect stereotypes found in online pornography (through short text descriptions) with the most relevant video titles and tags.
-Additionally, we seek to explore and analyze the tags to understand their correlations and the frequency of their co-occurrence within the same videos, along with the reasons behind these patterns.
+We aim to connect stereotypes that are found in online pornography (through short text descriptions) and videos that contain that stereotype (titles and tags).
+Additionally, we seek to explore and analyse the tags:
+- to understand their correlations;
+- the frequency of their co-occurrence within the same videos;
+- the reasons behind these patterns.

 ### Requirements
 Python 3.9+